 The likelihood is that many people reading this article will have suffered one or more of the above symptoms at some point in their life.
 It is when you start to experience two or more of these symptoms in conjunction that they can indicate signs of workplace anxiety.

-We have already listed some signs of anxiety which often show themselves in the workplace?
+We have already listed some signs of anxiety that often show themselves in the workplace?
 Here are some of the more common scenarios:-

 It is not difficult to match the various workplace scenarios with traditional signs of anxiety.
 The challenge now is to address the signs, make changes to your life and literally start to live again.